-- Measure the width of the door at the top, middle and bottom, and take the widest measurement, in mm.
+Measure the width of the door at the top, middle and bottom, and take the widest measurement, in mm.

-- Measure the height of the door – taking the vertical side of the frame from the floor to top.
+Measure the height of the door – taking the vertical side of the frame from the floor to top.
 Take into account a small allowance for the carpet or other floor covering.
 Measure the frame on each side, and use the highest measurement, in mm.

 There are several standard sizes of door, based on the most common openings.
 If you live in an older property your interior doors may not be one of the more common sizes, and you may need to get a bespoke door made.
 If you have very large door openings, then one option is to get a standard sized door, and add sidelights to fit the rest of the opening.

-How Do I Install an Internal Door?
+How Do I Fit an Internal Door?

 Some doors are supplied ‘ready to hang’ with all the hardware and fixings included.
 In other cases, when you buy a door, you just get the door, and you will need to fit the handles, etc yourself.
-These instructions assume that you are buying a slab door that will be hung in an existing frame.
+These instructions assume that you are buying a door slab that will be hung in an existing frame.

 Usually, if you buy a standard-sized door, it will be a tight fit in a standard-sized frame, and you will need to trim a little off the height and the edge.
 Try to remove an equal amount of lipping from both sides of the door, rather than cutting down one side significantly.

-You can make the job much easier if you use the same size of hinge on the new door as you did on the old one, since this means that you will be able to keep the original hinge holes and hinge positions.
+You can make the job much easier if you use the same size of hinge on the new door as you did on the old one, since this means that you will be able to keep the original hinge, screw holes, and hinge positions.
 If you are unable to do this for whatever reason, try to stick as close as possible to the guideline positions – placing hinges 15cm from the top of the door frame, and 22.5cm from the bottom of the frame.
 If you need a third hinge to support a heavy door, place this in the middle between the other two hinges.

 You can re-use your existing handles, assuming that the latch works well.
 If you need to replace the handle (or even just the latch), then this is usually easy to do – although you may need to make a new slot in the frame to accept the latch plate.
 When doing this, take care to chisel away from the body, and keep your hands well behind the cutting edge.
 If the original latch or the door hinges are stuck because they have been painted over, you can use a screwdriver to prise them off, breaking the paint.